AryaNP02/POSIX-Compliant-Shell/README.md

 12. **History**: Manage up to 20 commands with the `history` command, display up to 10 commands by default, support `history <num>`, and handle UP arrow key navigation.

-## Common Assumptions

-- It is expected that the commands behave similarly to an actual terminal environment.
-- Escape characters are not used, which might result in some unexpected behavior.
-- History command will also record the incorrect command.

-## Additional Notes
+## Additional Features

-- If the command received matches any listed commands, it will be handled according to my implementation even if its present inside pipeline or redirection .
-However, if the command involves piping or redirection, there might be unexpected behavior if it doesn’t align with requirenment given.
+- If the received command matches any of the listed commands (above), it will be handled according to the implementation, even if it is part of a pipeline or redirection.
+However, if the command involves piping or redirection and doesn't meet the specified structure mentioned above, unexpected behavior may occur.

-- Anything inside Quotes are handled as strings in the implementation, and error handling (for all commands) is done according to the provided assignment specifications.
+- Anything inside Quotes are handled as strings in the implementation, and additionaly  escape sequences are handeled.

 - The terminal can execute other shell script.